GaoLyu/system-monitoring-tool/README.md

       If there is no value, tdelay will be set to default value 1.
       If there are multiple --tdelay=T, tdelay will be set to the latest value. samples tdelay
-      This specifies the samples and tdelay by treating them as positional argument in corresponding order.
+      This specifies the samples and tdelay by treating them as positional argument in fixed order.
       There must be exactly 2 postive integers both without flag and the order is fixed.
       There can be no --samples=N nor --tdelay=T.